-3 INPUT COUPLER
+INPUT COUPLER

 The external Q factor must be variable through the range from 4.6×10^4 to 4.1×10^5 .
 Such strong coupling usually demands a deep insertion of the antenna into the beam pipe, which enhances the kick problem.
-A twincoaxial coupler [9] for the 2-cell SC cavities offers two advantages: (1) Ideally there is zero transverse kick to the beam traveling along the cavity axis and (2) it reduces the power load for each of its arms by a factor of two.
-The outer diameter of the coaxial line is 62 mm and the impedance 60-Ohm to minimize heating of the inner conductor.
-The geometry of the antenna tip (Figure 1) is optimized to minimize penetration into the beam pipe.
+A twincoaxial coupler [7] for the 2-cell SC cavities offers two advantages: (1) Ideally there is zero transverse kick to the beam traveling along the cavity axis and (2) it reduces the power load for each of its arms by a factor of two.
+The outer diameter of the coaxial line is 60 mm and impedance the 60-Ohm to minimize heating of the inner conductor.
+The geometry of the antenna tip (Figure 2) is optimized to minimize penetration into the beam pipe.

 One of the possible sources of emittance dilution is a kick caused by non-zero on-axis transverse electromagnetic fields of fundamental power couplers in superconducting cavities.
 This effect is especially strong in the injector cavities, where a high average RF power per cavity must be coupled to a vulnerable low-energy beam.
 The requirements here are far more demanding than in any existing system.
-A twin-input coupler reduces the kick ideally to zero.
-For a one mm offset between the two antenna locations, the kick is still more than a factor of 10 lower than the kick produced by a single coupler.
+A twin-input coupler reduces the kick ideally to zero, but for a one mm offset between the two antenna locations, the kick is a factor of 100 lower than for the kick produced by a single coupler.
 Simulations show that a kick of this magnitude will be harmless to a low emittance beam [8].